muhimasri/muhimasri/README.md

-# Hi there I'm Muhi Masri👋
+# Hi there, I'm Muhi Masri👋
 Front-end engineer, consultant, and educator.
 My main focus is on architecture and React, but I also have strong knowledge of Angular, Vue, Svelte, and Web Components.
 I am passionate about creating component libraries and helping others grow in their coding journey.

 ## 📊 GitHub Stats